 Question: What is the CLAT 2021 exam date?

-The CLAT exam date is June 13, 2021.
-It is likely to be conducted in offline mode.
+The CLAT exam date was July 23, 2021.
+It was conducted in offline mode.

 Question: Do I need to apply separately for law colleges other than NLUs accepting CLAT scores?